thedave42/f1tv-dl/README.md

 # f1tv-dl

-Use to download videos from f1tv website
+Use to download videos from f1tv website with a valid username/password

 ```
 index.js <url>